Qumulo/docs/administrator-guide/external-services/using-access-tokens.md

 <a id="creating-using-access-tokens"></a>
 ## Creating and Using Access Tokens
-{{page.varPrereqWrite}} This section explains how to create access tokens by using the `qq` CLI.
+{{page.varPrereqWrite}} This section explains how to create access tokens without or with an expiration time by using the `qq` CLI.

+### To Create an Access Token without an Expiration Time
-To create a token, use the `auth_create_access_token` command and specify the user.
+Use the `auth_create_access_token` command and specify the user.
 For example:

 ```bash
 $ qq auth_create_access_token jane